-2) verifying requirements for the particular group of products,
+- verifying requirements for the particular group of products

-3) finding a notified body appointed by Member States, if necessary,
+- finding a notified body appointed by Member States, if necessary

-In some cases, independent quality check procedure is obligatory, in others, the producer can self-assess the product.
+In some cases, an independent quality check procedure is obligatory; in others, the producer can self-assess the product.
 The CE mark can be placed only if the test reports show compliance and the manufacturer prepares a declaration of conformity.

-Because the whole process is done by the manufacturer, many Chinese suppliers simply present some well-prepared samples for quality check, but normally they produce above the minimal requirements of the CE.
-If the CE related clauses were not added into the contract, than the European company has no method to enforce its rights.
-The importer must make sure, that the products are not dangerous to consumers and must provide necessary technical documentation to national competent authorities upon request.
-The penalty for the supply of non-compliant goods may be severe, so if you are importing from China, you should go there and perform an on-site quality check.
+Because the manufacturer does the whole process, many Chinese suppliers simply present the best samples for quality check, but they usually perform above the minimal requirements of the CE.
+If the CE-related clauses were not added to the commercial contract, then the European company would have no method to enforce its rights.
+The importer must ensure that the products are not dangerous to consumers and provide necessary technical documentation to competent national authorities upon request.
+The penalty for the supply of non-compliant goods may be severe, so if you are importing from China, perform an on-site quality check.

-There have been a lot of stories about the fake CE markings, according to one popular version, someone invented a very similar “China Export” marking, which was allegedly put on the products sold to EU countries.
-Athough the whole story was a joke, but “modified” CE marking frequently appeared on the products.
-The difference between the two markings are the overlapping of C with E as if it was an O and the middle bar in the E.
+There are a lot of stories about fake CE markings.
+For instance, someone invented a similar “China Export” marking, which was allegedly put on the products sold to EU countries.
+“Modified” CE marking that started as a joke frequently appeared on the products.
+The differences between the two markings are the overlapping of C with E as if it was an O and the middle bar in the E.

-It should be clear that the CE sign design is specified by the regulations, the producer cannot simply use “CE” letters of any shape.
-So the markings below are also either misused or fake:
+It should be clear that the CE sign design is specified by the regulations.
+The producer cannot simply use “CE” letters of any shape.
+The markings below are also fake:

-To sum up with: if we would like to purchase goods that must have CE marking affixed on them, we should specify the related requirements in our contact with the supplier.
-We need to be more careful than in usual circumstances, because we can be hold responsible for any losses caused by the unsafe product.
+To sum up: if you would like to purchase goods that must have CE marking affixed, you should specify the related requirements in the contract with the supplier.
+You need to be more careful than ever because you can be held responsible for putting an unsafe product into circulation.